Liverpool, New South Wales: Politics

 The suburb of Liverpool is split in its representation at all three levels of government with Hoxton Park Road the divider in each case.
 At the local level, Liverpool is part of the City of Liverpool, which is divided into two wards, the North Ward on the north side of Hoxton Park Road and the South Ward on the other side.
-Each ward elects five councillors and the council currently consists of four Labor councillors, five Liberals, one member of the Liverpool Community Independents Team (LCIT).
+Each ward elects five councillors and the council currently consists of four Labor councillors, four Liberals, two members of the Liverpool Community Independents Team (LCIT).
 There is also a directly elected mayor, Ned Mannoun.

-For New South Wales state elections, the north side of Liverpool is located in the Electoral district of Liverpool, held by Paul Lynch, while the south side is in the Electoral district of Macquarie Fields, held by Anoulack Chanthivong.
-Both men are members of the Australian Labor Party.
-Federally, the north side of Liverpool is located in the Division of Hughes held by Craig Kelly of the United Australia Party.
+For New South Wales state elections, the north side of Liverpool is located in the Electoral district of Liverpool, held by Charishma Kaliyanda, while the south side is in the electoral district of Holsworthy, held by Tina Ayyad.
+Kaliyanda is a member of the Labor Party while Ayyad is a member of the Liberal Party.
+Federally, the north side of Liverpool is located in the Division of Hughes held by Jenny Ware of the Liberal Party.
 The south side is part of the Division of Werriwa, held by Labor's Anne Stanley.

-The table at right illustrates recent election results in the Liverpool area by combining results from each of the five booths located in the suburb of Liverpool.
-The results indicate the suburb is a safe Labor area with the Labor primary vote well above 50% at both the last state and federal elections.